devareus/Eclectic-Token-Sniper/README.md

 And, as usual, you can also set:

 - ParametersSet, AddToWatchList and RemoveFromWatchListAfterMinutes: They work exactly as for the [Telegram Sniper](#telegram-sniper).

+### Counters

+You can declare counters that allow for dynamic activation of rules.
+Apart from for actual counting, these counters can be used as flags (set to 0 or 1, for example).
+Playing with several rules, counters and conditions quite simple (and elaborate!) strategies can be achieved.
+For example, you could buy a token only after a number of buys and sales have been done, sell a token after a number of sales have been observed, buy a token after a method has been called but only after we've seen the token announced in a telegram rule, buy or sell after seeing certain transactions or events in succession...

+There are two types of counters: global (which store one single common value) or per token (a separate value is stored for each token address).
+To declare counters, add a section like this:

+    "Counters": [
+      {
+        "Name": "counter1",
+        "Type": "global"
+      },
+      {
+        "Name": "counter2",
+        "Type": "perToken"
+      }
+    ],

+Now you can use those counters/flags on any Telegram, transaction or event rule.
+To adjust/set a counter add to the rule a section like the following:

+        "AdjustCounters": [
+          {
+            "Name": "counter1",
+            "Inc": 2
+          },
+          {
+            "Name": "counter2",
+            "Set": 1
+          }
+        ]

+The valid options for each counter are: Set, Inc or Dec.

+And to enable a rule only when some counter condition/s are satisfied:

+        "CountersConditions": [
+          {
+            "Name": "counter2",
+            "IsGreaterThanOrEqual": 10
+          }
+        ]

+The valid options for each counter are: Is, IsNot, IsLessThan, IsLessThanOrEqual, IsGreaterThan and IsGreaterThanOrEqual.

 ### Additional Settings